PrafulSrivastava/Shieldly/README.md

 Body: { "to": "+1234567890" }
 ```

-Fires the SMS pipeline.
-With `MOCK_SMS=true` this prints to console instead of calling Brevo.
+Fires the SMS pipeline against the real Brevo API.

 ---